-This publication is provided in PDF on the IBM BladeCenter Documentation CD.
-It provides a user-oriented discussion of how BladeCenter Fibre Channel options are used to provide different SAN storage solutions for various application requirements.
-This document also provides an overview and description for backup and restore, business continuance and high availability, and storage consolidation and data sharing solutions.
+This document is provided in PDF on the IBM BladeCenter Documentation CD.
+It provides a user-oriented discussion of how BladeCenter Fibre Channel options are used to provide different SAN storage solutions for various application

-- IBM @server BladeCenter Fibre Channel Switch Interoperability Guide This publication is provided in PDF on the IBM BladeCenter Documentation CD.
-It provides detailed Fibre Channel switch module configuration data and step-by-step configuration procedures for integrating the BladeCenter unit into other vendor switch fabrics.
-Each vendor configuration includes an initial integration checklist, configuration limitations, supported switch and firmware versions, specific management application operations, and a successful-integration checklist. - Rack Installation Instructions
+IBM @server BladeCenter Fibre Channel 2-Port Switch Module Interoperability Guide

+This document is provided in PDF on the IBM BladeCenter Documentation CD.
+It provides detailed Fibre Channel Switch module configuration data and step-by-step configuration procedures for integrating the BladeCenter unit into other vendor switch fabrics.
+Each vendor configuration includes an initial integration checklist, configuration limitations, supported switch and firmware versions, specific management application operations, and a successful-integration checklist.

+Rack Installation Instructions

-This publication contains the instructions for installing your BladeCenter unit in a rack.
+This document contains the instructions for installing your BladeCenter unit in a rack.

-• Safety Information
+Safety Information

-This multilingual publication is provided in PDF on the IBM BladeCenter Documentation CD.
+This multilingual document is provided in PDF on the IBM BladeCenter Documentation CD.
 It contains translated versions of the caution and danger statements that appear in the documentation.
 Each caution and danger statement has a number, which you can use to locate the corresponding statement in your language.